YerlanTuraly/AAE2004-group-9/README.md

 ![ad3 bnj opt](https://user-images.githubusercontent.com/116061877/203325929-1243684f-df51-4270-b470-de75af62491d.gif)

-Certainly, BFS takes longer time than A* planning, but it still takes relatively appropriate amount of time for calculating and finding the final pathway from our star point to the final one.
-Nevertheless, if we compare those two programmes, we would like to suggest everyone to use A* path planning since it will take less amount of time.
+Certainly, BFS takes much longer time than A* planning, it takes relatively a long amount of time for calculating and finding the final pathway from our star point to the final one.
+We even speeded up the process by 5 for our github.
+Nevertheless, if we compare those two programmes, we would like to suggest everyone to use A* path planning since it takes significantly less amount of time.

 **Results for Dijkstra (sped up by x3)**:

 ![ezgif com-gif-maker (15)](https://user-images.githubusercontent.com/116061877/203242548-13ea08f7-16a6-4827-8540-3cfacd3ab60d.gif)

-Already seeing 3 different codings' outcomes, we wan to sum up that the Dijkstra is the code that finds the aircraft's path flight much longer than other two repositories.
-Even though Dijkstra path finding programme searches a path so long, the BFS, also, takes some time for own calculations and searching for the final path; however, it is crystal clear that A* planning is the best programme that can be chosen for our tasks.
+Already seeing 3 different codings' outcomes, we wan to sum up that the Dijkstra is the code that finds the aircraft's path flight longer than othe A* path planning, but significantly faster than BFS, even if Dijkstara was speeded up by 3 times.
+Even though Dijkstra path finding programme searches a path so long, the BFS takes much more time for own calculations and searching for the final path; however, it is crystal clear that A* planning is the best programme that can be and have to be chosen for our tasks.
 As it reaches the goal point in the shortest possible way.
-It is why we can conclude that choosing A* path planning was the best decision for our project.
+It is why we can conclude that choosing A* path planning was the best decision for our project coding part.

 <p align="right">(<a href="#readme">back to top</a>)</p>